acoard-aot/queue-management/tests/loadtesting/README.md

 The admin user must be assigned to the same office that the tests try to use.

 For example, if you set `office_id` to 1, then admin must be assigned to Test Office (assuming 1 = Test Office).

+### I get errors when testing locally, but not when testing OpenShift dev

+This is normal.
+You run into performance limits quicker on a weaker local machine.

+OpenShift dev can support 200 concurrent users, but my laptop can support far less than that.